HeyPouya/StarWars/README.md

 ### API

-All the api's has provided by the last.fm website. for more information please visit their website.
+All the api's has provided by the swapi.co website. for more information please visit their website.

 ### Downloading application